uditstocks/ARES/README.md

 - Run parallel agents safely
 - Synthesize noisy agent outputs into a single coherent report

-This is closer to how production agent systems are built.

 # Architecture Highlights

-- LangGraph StateGraph orchestration
 - Interruptible human-in-the-loop checkpoints
 - Parallel agent execution
 - Typed state management with Pydantic
 - Structured LLM outputs
 - Deterministic routing logic
 - Separation of reasoning, retrieval, and synthesis

-# What This Demonstrates
-- Agent systems as graphs, not chains
-- Human-in-the-loop without breaking autonomy
-- Parallel agents with safe shared state
-- Synthesizing noisy outputs into a coherent report